googled3cb66c78eb4962b.html googled3cb66c78eb4962b.html googled3cb66c78eb4962b.html

 Because the horizontal take-up won’t fall below the conveyor, a weight box is used to tighten the belt with a system of cables and pulleys.
 The cables that are attached to the tail pulley ride on a carriage that can be moved in and out of position.

-Chapter 4: Applications and Benefits of Belt Conveyors
+Applications and Benefits of Belt Conveyors

-Applications of Belt Conveyors
+Applications of Belt Conveyors:

 • Automotive Industry

-Scrap Conveyor
+Scrap Conveyors:

 • Assembly line conveyors